Neural network initialization with nonlinear characteristics and information on hierarchical features: Proposal to employ information on hierarchical features

 where $s_{1,1} \leq s_{1,2} \leq s_{1,3} \leq \cdots \leq s_{1,L}$.
 While we tried several settings for $s_2$, there were no significant differences.
 Hence, we employed the above setting.

-In Fig.~\ref{fig:proposal}, we depict two other methods; the reversed method has the reversed order of $s_{1,l}$, which is designed to capture high-frequency components in the initial layers and gradually decrease the scale factor in deeper layers.
-The normal is the original SWIM algorithm; $s_{1,l}$ is constant for all the indices $l$.
+In Fig.~\ref{fig:proposal}, we depict two other methods; the ``reversed'' method has the reversed order of $s_{1,l}$, which is designed to capture high-frequency components in the early-stage hidden layers and gradually decrease the scale factor in the late-stage hidden layers.
+The ``normal'' is the original SWIM algorithm; $s_{1,l}$ is constant for all the indices $l$.